MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### Microsoft Defender for Endpoint

-If the customer has Microsoft Defender for Endpoint (MDE) enabled and rolled out already, you should leverage it for this flow.
+If you have Microsoft Defender for Endpoint (MDE) enabled and rolled out already, you should leverage it for this flow.
 See [Tackling phishing with signal-sharing and machine learning](https://www.microsoft.com/security/blog/2018/12/19/tackling-phishing-with-signal-sharing-and-machine-learning/).

 ## System requirements